 If you are taking the standard Saturday to Saturday vacation, you will be best suited to chart a course that blends time on the highway with time navigating back roads.
-If possible, schedule the highway portion of the drive for after dark – you won’t be missing much scenery that way, and by the time it’s dark you will likely just want to get to your destination.
+As much as possible, schedule the highway portion of the drive for after dark – you won’t be missing much scenery that way, and by the time it’s dark you will likely just want to get to your destination.
 If that’s not possible, I recommend using satellite and/or topographical maps to familiarize yourself with the sections of the drive you’ve not experienced before.
 This will help you to determine which stretches you want to take on the highway vs. the back roads.
 Personally, I prefer to take the most scenic portions on the back roads, as the pace is slower and more relaxed – better for viewing the beauty surrounding you!

 If you have a shorter drive to make or a substantial amount of time available to get there, I recommend taking as much of the drive on back roads as you can.
 Build unique stops into your route – historical venues, interesting restaurants, local wineries, breweries, and distilleries, or perhaps even a factory tour.

 Regardless of whether you go the blended route or all back roads, I strongly recommend that you take different routes heading out and coming home – even if you absolutely love the experience you had on your way to vacation.
 The advantages are obvious: different scenery, different shops, different restaurants, different experiences.
 With adequate planning beforehand, I suspect that you will find excellent journeys in both directions!